Overview of Keloid Disorder:

 EPIDEMIOLOGY

-Like all other aspects of Keloid Disorder, epidemiology of this disorder, its true incidence and prevalence has never been properly studied.
-True incidence and prevalence of keloid in Unites States is not known.
-Unfortunately, Center for Disease Control (CDC) does not follow this disorder, therefore we have no reliable indication as to its incidence or prevalence in United States.
-World Health Organization (WHO) does not follow this disorder either.
-Keloid Disorder is quite common in sub-Saharan Africa and Asia.
+Like many other aspects of Keloid Disorder, its epidemiology, including true incidence and prevalence, has never been properly studied.
+The exact incidence and prevalence of keloids in the United States are unknown.
+Unfortunately, the Centers for Disease Control and Prevention (CDC) does not monitor this disorder, leaving us without reliable data on its occurrence in the country.
+Similarly, the World Health Organization (WHO) does not track Keloid Disorder.
+However, it is known to be relatively common in sub-Saharan Africa and Asia.

 GENETIC PREDISPOSITION

-Most keloid patients have a positive family history of keloid disorder.
-Development of keloids among twins also lends credibility to existence of a genetic susceptibility to develop keloids.
-Genetic basis of keloid disorder is poorly understood and is an area that has not been properly researched.
+Most keloid patients have a positive family history of keloid disorder, and the occurrence of keloids among twins further supports the notion of genetic susceptibility.
+However, the genetic basis of keloid disorder remains poorly understood and is an area that has not been adequately researched.

 PATHOGENESIS

-The pathogenesis of keloid disorder is for most part unknown and poorly understood.
-Culprit in formation of keloid lesion is the wounding of the skin in a genetically prone individual.
-Disruption in the normal anatomy of the skin and subsequent genetically driven dysregulated wound healing, leads to formation of keloid lesions.
-Worsening of the keloids after surgical excision is most probably due to triggering of the same dysregulated wound healing mechanisms, yet to a new dermal injury that is more extensive in nature, than the original triggering injury, for instance from the ear piercing.
+The pathogenesis of keloid disorder is largely unknown and poorly understood.
+The formation of keloid lesions begins with a wound to the skin in individuals with a genetic predisposition.
+This disruption in the normal anatomy of the skin, combined with genetically driven dysregulated wound healing, leads to the development of keloid lesions.
+The worsening of keloids after surgical excision is likely due to the activation of these dysregulated wound healing mechanisms in response to a new, more extensive dermal injury, such as that from surgery.

-Another important factor in pathogenesis of keloid is age of onset of keloid, which peaks at puberty and early teens.
-The section is separately discussed in this website.
+Another significant factor in the pathogenesis of keloids is the age of onset, which peaks during puberty and early adolescence.
+This topic is discussed in more detail on this website.

-We hope that this brief overview has provides you with some basic understanding of keloid disorder.
-Please explore this website, as it contains plenty of useful information and links to reputable resources.
+We hope this brief overview provides you with a foundational understanding of keloid disorder.
+Please explore this website for more valuable information and links to reputable resources.

-The video below is a summary of the keloid disorder that was presented by Dr. Tirgan at a medical meeting.
+The video below summarizes keloid disorder as presented by Dr. Tirgan at a medical meeting.

 Michael H. Tirgan, MD